(b) "Commissioner" means the commissioner of human services.

 (e) "Personal clinician" means a physician licensed under chapter 147, a physician assistant licensed and practicing under chapter 147A, or an advanced practice nurse licensed and registered to practice under chapter 148.

-(f) "State health care program" means the medical assistance, MinnesotaCare, and general assistance medical care programs.
+(f) "State health care program" means the medical assistance and MinnesotaCare programs.

 (a) By July 1, 2009, the commissioners of health and human services shall develop and implement standards of certification for health care homes for state health care programs.
 In developing these standards, the commissioners shall consider existing standards developed by national independent accrediting and medical home organizations.
 The standards developed by the commissioners must meet the following criteria: